Without a doubt WordPress has enabled my websites to achieve a level of design and marketing lacking from previous static sites I’d built for myself.

 Block CSS is the correct way to write website code for the containers.

 Using inline CSS defeats the point of a stylesheet because it adds hundreds of lines of unnecessary code pages and posts.
+Some of the newer WordPress themes that use Gutenberg are a bit too fiddly for me when doing development, and often means inline CSS is inserted in the database.

 The idea of using a stylesheet is to make your tweaks to the CSS and have the design change sitewide.